 - identify new business and sell services to potential clients

 - keep up to date with new developments in the design industry

-In addition, you may also sometimes act as a project manager for the client throughout the construction stage.
-This can involve coordinating the design on site and managing the construction team - this may be required in some roles.
+- act as a project manager for the client throughout the construction stage, coordinating the design on site and managing the construction team - this may be required in some roles.

 - Starting salaries for junior designers range from £18,000 to £23,000.